Double Wire-O/Twin Loop | GBC or Plastic Comb Binding | Post Bind | Terminology

-The two center pages of a signature.
+Reference term for the two center pages of a signature.

-Lines on a mechanical, negative, plate, or press sheet showing the corners of a page or finished piece.
+These are the lines on a mechanical, negative, plate, or press sheet showing the corners of a page or finished piece.

-Printed lines showing where to trim a printed sheet.
+These are printed lines showing where to trim a printed sheet.

-Printing across the gutter or from one page to the facing page of a publication.
+This is the process of printing across the gutter or from one page to the facing page of a publication.

 The cover is trimmed after binding so that its edges are even with the edges of the leaves.

-A heavy printing paper used to cover books, make presentation folders, etc.
+This is a heavy printing paper used to cover books, make presentation folders, etc.

 Depth (of a book)

-The measurement of the book at its thickest point, including the covers.
+This is the measurement of the book at its thickest point, including the covers.

-To bore holes in paper to allow sheets to fit over posts of loose-leaf binders.
+Term meaning to bore holes in paper to allow sheets to fit over posts of loose-leaf binders.

-A bend in any flexible material, such as paper, that is made by turning a sheet over upon itself, such as to fold a sheet in half.
+This is a bend in any flexible material, such as paper, that is made by turning a sheet over upon itself, such as to fold a sheet in half.
 The fold along the backs of sections through which they are sewn, stapled, glued, or otherwise fastened to each other is called a back fold.

-A sample mock-up that shows page sequence, signature arrangement, orientation, binding edge and side edges.
+This is a sample mock-up that shows page sequence, signature arrangement, orientation, binding edge and side edges.

-A page larger than trim size that is folded one or more times to fit into a book or magazine.
+This is a page larger than trim size that is folded one or more times to fit into a book or magazine.
 Examples are maps and charts.
 A common folding format for this is gatefold and another term is pullout.